 The Solemn Holy Communion experience is designed to help children more fully explore and enjoy the mystery of Christ’s gift of himself in the Sacrament of Holy Communion.
 This series of Meditation Classes, Retreat, and Solemn Communion Celebration is an integral part of the Catechesis of the Good Shepherd.
 For information, please email Children's Formation Director Kathleen Busbee.

 Each Christmas Eve, Children’s Formation organizes two Christmas Pageants.
 The first, held at 10:30am, is a pageant with Morning Prayer.
 The second pageant, held at 4:00pm, is followed by Holy Eucharist.
 The main cast of both pageants attend two practices the week prior to the pageants.
 There is no rehearsal for the rest of the participants.
 Children arrive 30 minutes before the pageants to receive their costumes and practice songs.

 The 4th, 5th, and 6th graders in level III atrium participate in monthly outreach and service projects.
 These projects include preparing and serving meals to the Family Promise participants, serving at the local soup kitchen, spending time with the elderly residents at the Episcopal Place, collecting items for overseas service men and women, visiting a local Mosque and Temple, participating in the Maundy Thursday Prayer Vigil, and cooking bread for the Eucharist.

 6th Grade Community Activities

-The 6th graders participate in monthly social activities in the fall semester and are invited to join EYC evening events in the spring semester.
+The 6th graders participate in monthly social activities in the fall semester and are invited to join EYC evening events in the winter/spring semester.
 In May, the 6th graders are celebrated by a special recognition ceremony in church and a dinner party to honor their completion of atrium.